Who is who on the Internet and who did what when

 At this point your DNS server caches ("stores") that name and IP address for subsequent requests, for perhaps 24 hours or so.
 After that, it deletes the name & IP address from its cache, which means that the next time the name is requested, the ISP has to look it up again.
 This cache minimizes requests made on the authoritative DNS Servers, but also ensures it won't be out of date for more than 24 hours or so on any domain.
 And of course this only happens if the domain changes hosts.
 And to further reduce Internet traffic, Desktops and Mobiles also cache the host name IP address, and copies of the web page, and only download fresh data after the set time has elapsed.
 A proxy server similarly caches copies of pages for computers on its network.
 Note, manually pressing page refresh doesn't update the DNS cache — the IP address.
 Click here for how to manually clear a DNS cache on your desktop.
 On iPhones, switching to Airplane Mode, then switching back, clears the DNS.
 With Android phones, navigating to Settings -> Apps -> Chrome allows you to clear the cache.
 For more reading, click here.

 Now, if looking up details for one of the "open" .au domains, you, as an individual, can go to whois.auda.org.au.
-This database provides the list of name servers for all the domains within the five "open" 2nd level domain (2LD) space i.e. ones ending in .com.au, .org.au, .net.au, .id.au or .asn.au (asn association).
-Note - since 2002 when it was appointed, AuDA has never dealt directly with the public in registering domains.
-Commercial registrars carry out this task , thus preventing potential "conflict of interest" situations within AuDA.
-Then, with regard to three "closed" government 2LDs, Afilias is the registrar for .gov.au and .edu.au, while CSIRO manage their own .csiro.au 2LD.
+This database provides the list of name servers for all the domains within the six "open" 2nd level domain (2LD) space i.e. ones ending in .com.au, .org.au, .net.au, .id.au, .asn.au (asn association) or just .au.
+Since 2002 - when it was appointed, AuDA has never dealt directly with the public in registering domains.
+Commercial registrars carry out this task, thus preventing potential "conflict of interest" situations within AuDA.
+And since 2018, all data is registered at Identity Digital Australia based in Melbourne, formerly known as Afilias and Donuts.
+Click here for its parent company in the US.

-Some Background: On Oct 25th 2001, auDA (a Government endorsed body) became the authorized Domain Administrator for the .au TLD.
-They began with appointing AusRegistry in July 2002 on 4 year terms and this was last renewed in Dec 13 for a 4 year term 2014 - 2018.
-In July 2018, Afilias became the new .au registry services provider.
-Prior to Afilias, auDA and AusRegistry, Robert Elz at Melbourne University administered the whole .au TLD at no charge from March 1986.
-In 1996 he delegated a five year exclusive commercial license for the .com.au 2LD to a startup company, Melbourne IT.
+Some Historic Background: On Oct 25th 2001, auDA (a Government endorsed body) became the authorized Domain Administrator for the .au TLD.
+They began with appointing AusRegistry in July 2002 on 4 year terms until July 2018, when Afilias was appointed as the .au registry services provider, including the "closed" domains such as .edu.au and .gov.au.
+Prior to Identity Digital, Afilias, auDA and AusRegistry, Robert Elz at Melbourne University administered the whole .au TLD at no charge from March 1986.
+In 1996 he delegated a five year exclusive commercial license to a startup company, Melbourne IT for the .com.au 2LD.
 Click here for further details.

 In 2024 the AuDA wholesale price to authorized registrars was $8.56.